dchukwurah/dchukwurah/README.md

 💬 Ask me about anything related to the SDLC, Testing, DevOps, Agile and Scrum.

-⚡ Fun fact: I know a president
+⚡ Fun fact: I know a president!

 📫 Connect with me on: